PolyGel Vs Builder Gel

 - If using a color polish, apply it over your builder gel nail and cure it as needed.
 Your nails are done!

-If applied correctly, the builder gel nails can last a really long time, up to 4 weeks.
-It’s important to make sure that you’ve applied enough layers of builder gel to get them thick enough so they won’t break easily.
+It’s essential to ensure that you’ve applied enough layers of builder gel to achieve a thick enough consistency so that they won’t break easily.

-If you’d like to see how to see a tutorial, take a look at the video below from Amber Riley on YouTube.
+If you’d like to see a tutorial, take a look at the video below from Amber Riley on YouTube.

 Which One Is Best?